Gruntfuggly/swap-and-paste/README.md

 When cutting the selected text, the extension will call this command after copying the selection to it's own clipboard.
 Defaults to the standard `editor.action.clipboardCutAction`.

+`swap-and-paste.retainThroughDuplicateSelections`

+Normally, if *xxx* is copied and then pasted when *yyy* is selected, *yyy* is copied into the clipboard for the next paste.
+This is problematic if you want to do multiple replacements, so if *yyy* is selected subsequently again, *xxx* will be repasted.
+If you want to **always** swap *yyy* for *xxx* regardless of the previous paste contents, then set this false.

 ## Credits

 Icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com)